devoidingreality/SPAWN/Documentation/FastTravel/README.txt

 	All FastTravel points ("Terminals") are bundled with a modified installation of Microsoft Windows 95 with an added touchscreen.
-The repository for this modified installation can be found at nil.
+The repository for this modified installation can be found at [link removed].

 	Installations were downgraded from Microsoft Windows 10 to reduce system overhead and minimize latency.
 Incompatibilities in later operating systems have also been observed.
-ALTHOUGH, later interface layers are emulated or preserved for operator familiarity and legacy compatibility.
+THOUGH, later interface layers are emulated or preserved for operator familiarity and legacy compatibility.

-	The repository for this program can be found at nil.
+	The repository for this program can be found at [link removed].

                  ------------------------------------------------------